4. The Fallen Angels

-Instead of serving humanity, Satan decided that he would bring about a rebellion and tempt Adam and Eve in the garden of Eden into rebelling against God and obeying him rather than God.
-Satan knew the principle about which Paul wrote in the book of Romans:
+Instead of serving humanity, Satan decided to bring about a rebellion and tempt Adam and Eve in the Garden of Eden into rebelling against God and obeying Satan rather than God.
+Satan knew of the principle Paul wrote in the book of Romans:

 Don’t you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey—whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?
 (Romans 6:16).

-This is why Satan could say to Jesus when he took Him up to a high mountain and showed Christ all the kingdoms of the world, “I will give you all their authority and splendor, for it has been given to me, and I can give it to anyone I want to (Luke 4:6).
-It is worth noting that Jesus did not respond to Satan’s claim of dominion over the kingdoms and with it the people of the earth.
-If Satan had been incorrect, don’t you think that Jesus would have responded?
+In the temptation of Jesus in the wilderness, Satan could legitimately show Christ all the kingdoms of the world and say, “I will give you all their authority and splendor, for it has been given to me, and I can give it to anyone I want to (Luke 4:6).
+It is worth noting that Jesus did not deny Satan’s claim of dominion over the kingdoms and the people of Earth.
+If Satan had been incorrect, don't you think Jesus would have responded?
 Instead, Jesus quoted the Word of God, saying, “It is written, ‘Worship the Lord your God and serve Him only’” (Luke 4:8).

 The first century A.D.
-Jewish historian, Josephus Flavius, also represents this view of many angels leaving heaven at the same time, probably at the same time that Satan won mastery over humanity when Adam chose to be obedient to Satan.
-The first-century historian, Josephus writes the fallen angels in the following way:
+Jewish historian Josephus Flavius also represents this view of many angels leaving heaven at the same time, probably when Satan won mastery over humanity when Adam chose obedience to Satan.
+Josephus writes:

 They made God their enemy; for many angels of God accompanied with women, and begat sons that proved unjust, and despisers of all that was good, on account of the confidence they had in their own strength, for the tradition is that these men did what resembled the acts of those whom the Grecians call giants.